Great Lakes Fishery and Ecosystem Restoration (GLFER) Program, Section 506 on the Water Resources Development Act of 2000, as amended

 Calumet Prairie and Ivanhoe South are located in northwestern Indiana within Lake County, and situated within a few miles of the Lake Michigan coastline.
 Calumet Prairie rests just south of the 1-90 toll way and just west of state route 51, while Ivanhoe South lies southwest of the intersection of Fifth Avenue and Colfax Street.
 The boundaries of Ivanhoe South and Calumet Prairie encompass 33 acres and 144 acres, respectively.

-The two project sites have degraded significantly over the years due to impaired hydrology, invasive plant species, and suppression of fire.
-The general project objective was to restore the structure, function, and dynamic processes of this degraded ecosystem.
-This was accomplished through clearing of successional woodlands in wet sand prairie habitats, removing invasive species from all habitats, selectively clearing opportunistic woody vegetation in sand savanna to create a 50 percent or more open canopy, maximizing infiltration to help contribute to better hydrology, planting appropriate native seed specific to this area and habitat type, performing prescribed burning, allowing recovery of native seed bank, and planting populations of wild lupine (Lupinus perennis) of local genotype at Ivanhoe south to restore habitat for the federally endangered Karner blue butterfly (Lycaeides melissa samuelis).
+The two project sites were degraded over the years due to impaired hydrology, invasive plant species, and suppression of fire.
+This site was restored through clearing of successional woodlands in wet sand prairie habitats, removing invasive species from all habitats, selectively clearing opportunistic woody vegetation in sand savanna to create an open canopy, maximizing infiltration to help contribute to better hydrology, planting appropriate native seed specific to this area and habitat type, performing prescribed burning, and allowing recovery of native seed bank.

 Total Project Cost: $2,198,600